wpmark/wp-limit-tags/readme.txt

 == Changelog ==

+= 0.3.1 =
+* Make sure it works when tags already present.

 = 0.3 =
 * Make sure tags get limited as you are typing in the tags input box.